 I would like to know what it means to be a nature lover in the 21st century.
 How do we reconcile our explicit ecological actualities with the long and storied lineage of ideated dupery (philosophical, aesthetic, economic, etc.) that has constructed such a substantial perceptual labyrinth in regards to our relationship to the natural?
 What is this hubristic and conditional limerence that decides when and where the natural takes place for our own benefit and psychological wellbeing?
 How did we manage to cultivate an ethos in which to love is also to destroy?

 My studio practice is concerned with sculpture and painting as spaces of reckoning, as spaces for the action or process of calculating or estimating the distance between Nature and ideas of nature.
 I am persistently both fascinated and frustrated by the conditional relationships we foster with the natural world that are born out of human exceptionalism: the forces that work to push the notion that we are mere spectators of the natural realm.
 Given this frustration, I am interested in describing the ceaseless instances of cognitive dissonance that afford us the psychological and spiritual head space to simultaneously romanticize and exploit the natural environment.
-I’ve begun to think of these instances as my material or medium from which I can tease, elucidate, and expedite the latent and untenable forms of state perpetuated othering that is responsible for our current ecological crisis.
+I’ve begun to think of these instances as my material or medium from which I can tease, elucidate, and expedite the latent and untenable forms of otherness that are responsible for our current ecological crisis.
 My hope is that these forms might function as a cautionary semiotics: signage for the inevitable consequences of linear thought, normative embrace, and all the nodes of imperial residue that still pervade our socio-political and economic structures.

-— Taylor French Benoit, Spring 2020.
+— Taylor French Benoit, Winter 2021.